 We like to believe that bus companies follow every local, state, and federal regulation, but the truth is that bus accidents happen more often than you would imagine.
 When these collisions occur, catastrophic injuries are almost guaranteed – whether to car drivers, bus passengers, or pedestrians.

-If you or a loved one was seriously injured in a bus accident, the road to recovery can be long and challenging.
+If you or a loved one was seriously injured in a Dallas bus crash, the road to recovery can be long and challenging.
 Serious injuries can mean months or more under medical care, living life with permanent impairments, or being disfigured.
 To get full compensation, you need to hold the negligent bus driver or company liable for your injuries.

 At The Lenahan Law Firm, our team of experienced personal injury lawyers has spent years fighting for injured clients throughout Dallas.
 We understand how to investigate a negligent bus company and how to hold insurance companies to their policies.
 Our Dallas bus accident attorneys can sit down with you in a free consultation, explain your rights, and advocate for your best interests.
 Call us today at (214) 295-1008 to get started on your case.